sushrutmair/visagefrservice/README.md

  - Find friends or family in long forgotten trip / meet  photos!
  - Build an entry system that only allows certain people to enter a specific area.
  - Build an ID verification system that allows you to confirm someone's identity.
+ - Recognize faces in a video (livestream or from a file)!
  - ... and many more!
 Use your imagination!

 ### This all sounds too good to be true.
 What's the catch?

 There's a catch.
 Yep.
 And here it is: Since we give away the service for free, we need to ensure that our cloud operational costs are kept as low as possible.
 How does this affect you?
-In two ways: 1) At times, you might see a slower response in the first request you make (~7-8 seconds, usually).
+In two ways: 1) At times, you might see a slower response in the first request you make (~8-10 sec).
 This is because the service is kept dormant until it starts seeing requests and the first request bears the brunt of that cold start.
 Subsequent requests are blazingly fast.
 2) The service scalability is artificially throttled (somewhat).
 You might get a HTTP response that says something like, "Service capacity consumed for now.
 Please try in a few hours."
 The service is smart enough to auto-scale its capacity (driven by a goal to lower costs) and after sometime your requests are again served.

 ### I want to take Visage.FR for a spin but I am not a programmer.
 Can you help?

 Yes, of course.
 Visage.FR ships with a simple integrated web application that non programmers (or programmers wanting to sample it) can use.
 [Here](https://github.com/sushrutmair/visagefrservice/blob/main/webapphowto.md) is an easy pictorial guide that shows you how to use that web application.
 In fact, we usually suggest first timers to use the web app irrespective of whether they are programmers or not.

 ## For developers wanting to integrate Visage.FR into their own applications